Yaswanth-C/RapidQ/README.md

 Then on another terminal, run the my_task.py <br> `python my_task.py`

 ### Customizing broker properties
-If you wish to customize the serialization to use pickle (json by default) or want to change the broker url?
+If you wish to customize the serialization to use pickle (json by default) or want to change the broker url?<br>
-It can be customized with a small configuration, using a simple python file.<br>
+It can be customized with a small configuration, using a simple python file.
+Checkout this file ->`example\config_example.py`.<br>
-check similar example in `example\minimal_custom.py` and `example\config_example.py`
+I used a python module because you can run any arbitrary code to read config from any other options such as .env . check similar example in `example\minimal_custom.py` and `example\config_example.py`
 ```python
 # my_custom_task.py